LawrenceHunt/CV/README.md

 #### A Curious Mind

-I love to pick up new skills - whether it's a new language, framework or software package.
+I love to pick up new things and try to spot the underlying patterns that help you master the basics - whether it's a new language, framework or obscure strategy game.
 I taught msyelf Meteor.js for my final project at Makers Academy, and I'm currently trying my hand at Unity.

 #### An Eye For Design and User Experience

-As an Art Director I've learned how to create compelling visual narratives, and to communicate messages in a way that sticks.
+As an Art Director I've learned how to create compelling visual narratives, and to communicate a message in ways that stick.

-- I helped completely overhaul the visual identity of a major psychoanalytical organisation, including its [website](https://www.psychoanalysis.org.uk)
-- I learned how to work with writers, strategists, illustrators and experienced developers.
+- I have learned how to work with writers, strategists, illustrators and senior developers.
 - I can present ideas clearly with well-designed wireframes and slide decks.
+- I also helped completely overhaul the visual identity of a major psychoanalytical organisation, including its [website](https://www.psychoanalysis.org.uk)

 ### Enthusiastic about ideas

-I love to brainstorm solutions to a problem.
-I can concept alone or with a team, asking the right questions to generate lots of ideas quickly.
+I'm good at asking the right questions to generate lots of ideas quickly.
+I'm happy brainstorming alone or as a lively member of a team.

 - While in advertising I collaborated on a large number of ads and content pieces, from initial concepting to production.
   Like [this one](https://vimeo.com/132842374).
 And [this one](http://huntzachy.com/work/subway/).